MIT-LCP/bloatectomy/paper/paper.md

 Bloatectomy is an effective tool for identifying duplicate text in EHRs and would be useful for other types of documents with multiple instances of duplicate sentences or paragraphs.

-# Summary
-Duplicated sentences (“note bloat”) in unstructured electronic healthcare records hamper scientific research.
-Existing methods did not meet our needs.
-We adapted the LZW compression algorithm into a new method and designed parameters to allow customization for varying data and research needs.
-The Bloatectomy method works, is available for use, and can be adapted for other settings.

-# Sample Text
+# Example
-To run bloatectomy on the sample text, use this in python 3.7.x or higher
+To run bloatectomy on the sample text (located in the repository, bloatectomy_examples directory) use this in python 3.7.x or higher.

 ```
 from bloatectomy import bloatectomy

-bloatectomy('sample_text.txt',
-             filename='sampletxt_output',
+bloatectomy('./input/sample_text.txt',
+             filename='./output/sampletxt_output',
              display=False,
              style='highlight',
              output='html',
              output_numbered_tokens=True,
              output_original_tokens=True )

 ```
 This takes in the single text file (i.e., sample_text.txt) to be marked for duplicates.
 The marked output, original numbered tokens and marked numbered tokens can be output.
-Note that the tokens in the two numbered token files will have the same token numbers unless style='remov'.
+Note that the tokens in the two numbered token files will have the same token numbers unless they style parameter is set to "remov" ```style='remov'```.

 ## Parameters
 ```